Embraer E-Jet family: Undeveloped variants

+Military variants

+VC-2

+Since 2009, the 1st Squadron of the Brazilian Air Force's Special Transport Group (GTE-1) has operated two E190PR aircraft as VIP transports under the designation VC-2.

 Commercial names and official model designations

 The commercial names used for the E170 and E190 families differ from the official model designations, as used (for instance) with the Type-Certificates, and in national registries.